Prianshu-git/Project-Manager-agent-with-Portia-SDK/README.md

 ### Google Calendar Integration
 - Review meetings are scheduled to ensure timely discussions and feedback collection.

-## Conclusion
-The PM Agentic AI System is a powerful tool for product managers, providing a seamless integration of AI capabilities with human oversight to drive effective decision-making and project execution.
+The PM Agentic AI System is built as a part of AgentHack by WeMakedevs and Portiailabs to showcase a powerful tool for product managers,by leveraging the features of Portia-sdk v0.7.2 to provide seamless integration with different Project Management tools and human in the loop oversight to drive effective decision-making and project execution.

----

-This README provides a comprehensive overview of the project, installation instructions, and technical details.
-If you need any modifications or additional sections, please let me know!